MrAirspace/aircraft-flight-schedules/README.md

 # Details - Why are There 2 Airports Listed Even Though Track Started/Ended on 'Ground' Flight Level?
 ...
-SDU etc example --> airport reference point vs RWYs ...
+SDU example --> aerodrome reference point vs coordinates of track are at RWY, not ARP ... to account for this when assigning an airport ...

 # Details - How are Go-Arounds Considered?